The Quaker way of life preserved for 300 years in Germantown

 As you stroll past the flower borders and low boxwoods that accent Wyck’s gardens, feel free to talk roses with your guide.
-The ornamental rose garden blooms with more than 30 varieties of old roses.
+The ornamental rose garden blooms with more than 30 varieties of old roses, which, unlike today’s roses, were bred to be fragrant and unleash an incredible and unique smell when they bloom in late May and early June.

 The history of Wyck House is as colorful as its gardens.
-Now on the National Register of Historic Places, Wyck was a peaceful 50 acre farmstead that was settled by Quakers.
+Now on the National Register of Historic Places, Wyck, which was constructed using Wissahickon schist, was a peaceful 50-acre farmstead that was settled by Quakers.
 During the Battle of Germantown, Hessian troops seized the house and used it as a field hospital, an 18th-century MASH unit.

 Over the next 300 years, the family made its mark on the Philadelphia community, including founding the Pennsylvania School of Horticulture of Ambler (now Temple University Ambler), along with numerous horticultural research projects and inventions including a patented device to press apples for a more natural tasting juice.

 Wyck’s gardens were a significant part of the lives of the Wistar and Haines families, who lived here from 1690 to 1973.
 For more than nine generations they preserved the historic plantings and layout, with the period 1912 to 1935 being the most recent time of renewal.
-The house, remodeled in 1824 by the famous architect William Strickland, contains an extensive family library of early horticultural books, as well as furnishings and possessions that illustrate Philadelphia Quaker life.
+The house, remodeled in 1824 by the famous architect William Strickland, contains an extensive family library of early horticultural books, furnishings and possessions that illustrate Philadelphia Quaker life, and nearly 10,000 objects, a small portion of which are displayed in the house at any given time.

 In the neighborhood